llpeterson/internetworking/routing.md

-- *Load balancing*—OSPF allows multiple routes to the same place to be assigned the same cost and will cause traffic to be distributed evenly over those routes, thus making better use of available network capacity.
+- *Load balancing*—OSPF allows multiple routes to the same place to be assigned the same cost and will cause traffic to be distributed evenly over those routes, thus making better use of the available network capacity.

 <figure>